 - a wide range of add-ons and tools for you to select from and boost your project with

-- the guarantee that you'll benefit from a continued maintenance (given by Facebook's patronage and, therefore, by the whole “army” of React developers that commit themselves to keeping it closely
+- the guarantee that you'll benefit from continued maintenance (given by Facebook's patronage and, therefore, by the whole “army” of React developers that commit themselves to keep it closely

-And The Winner of This "Vue.js vs React" Dabate Is...
+And The Winner of This "Vue vs React" Dabate Is...

 One's “seducing” you with a simple syntax and set up, the other one with its scaling capabilities.

 One “boasts” with faster rendering if it's a small app that it's powering, while the other one empowers you to build both web and native mobile apps.